Posted in Developing Psychic Abilities / The Spirit World on 10. Aug, 2010

 - Professional intuitive Slade Roberson also wrote about it in his article: The Psychic Closet.

-Maybe I am just cowardly, but in spite of doing readings professionally for people, I’m still not keen on stepping out into the world with a t-shirt that has a big ‘P’ on it for Psychic.
+In spite of doing readings professionally for people, I’m still not keen on stepping out into the world with a t-shirt that has a big ‘P’ on it for Psychic.

-Because without wanting to sound arse-y or defensive: the parts of me I choose to reveal (and to whom) – that’s my business.
+The parts of me I choose to reveal (and to whom) – that’s my business.

 Who am I?